by Dr. Irv Bromberg, University of Toronto, Canada

 Each PDF is about 140KB and contains 6 pages (Civil, Nautical, and Astronomical twilight durations for the northern and southern hemispheres).

-This macro-enabled workbook requires Microsoft Excel 2007 or later for Windows as well as Microsoft Excel 2011 or later for macOS.
+This macro-enabled workbook is compatible with Microsoft Excel 2007 or later for Windows as well as Microsoft Excel 2011 or later for macOS.
 The user needs to enable the execution of VBA macros to see it run.
 (Unfortunately, this workbook is hopelessly incompatible with LibreOffice CALC because CALC uses a different charting object model, and can’t even display the charts properly.)

 Click here to download the Twilight Charter workbook (with directions chart) 775KB